my10c/r53-ufw/README.md

 #### the r53-ufw-admin
 The admin app is mean to create/delete/modify DNS records without the restriction that the client has, which is that the record has to match the user's AWS-IAM username.
 It meant to administrate 3rd party access.
-In Short it combines both the server as welll the client functionality but without restriction on the name of the DNS record.
+In short it combines both the server as welll the client functionality but without restriction on the name of the DNS record.

 Do note that it must be run as root and the configuration files are hardcode to be located under,